cfu288/cql-lforms-proposal/README.md

 ## Suggested Implementation Path

-Given the above barriers, the following implementation path is suggested: Focus on handling references to external CQL (or CQL+ELM) libraries first in questionnaires while postponing support of inline CQL.
+Given the above barriers, the following implementation path is suggested: focus on handling references to external CQL (or CQL+ELM) libraries first in questionnaires while postponing support of inline CQL.
 The pathway to implementing computable questionnaires with external CQL or CQL+ELM library references seems more straightforward than their inline counterparts.

 Users can generate CQL + ELM libraries offline, and publish these libraries online to be referenced by their questionnaire.
 There would be no dependency on a server-side translation service.
 Limited support would also bypass the issue of not being able to generate ELM representations of inline CQL expressions.